How To Get Started In Amateur Astronomy

 Hopefully, these telescope tutorials will help you get a feel for what type

-of instrument you need for what you enjoy viewing, and reveal approximately
+of instrument you need for what you enjoy or think you'll enjoy viewing, and

-what it might cost to satisfy your interests.
-Most of the information
+reveal approximately what it might cost to satisfy your interests.
+Most of the

-presented is obtained from my personal experience.
-Once you select a telescope,
+information presented is obtained from my personal experience.
+Once you select

-or even if you already have one, consider getting a good book on how and what
+a telescope, or even if you already have one, consider getting a good book on

 Left at Orion.
 A source like that will really help get you off on